DIRECTORY

 Research

-50/50 Women on Boards Gender Diversity Directory™
+50/50 Women on Boards Gender Diversity Index Directory™

 We define gender-balanced boards as women holding half of the seats.
 Boards with an odd number of members are balanced if women hold one more or less than half of the corporate board seats.